yarml/HeliumOS/README.md

 Temporary files used by the build system.

 The target file of the entire buildsystem is `build/helium.img`.

+# cache/ (Build system generated)
+Contains files downloaded from the internet to avoid redownloading them each build.

 # 3rd Party tools
 While the code for HeliumOS is completely original, transforming this source